stanescuV/Nike-E-com/README.md

-#E-commerce Website made with React / Node / MSSQL
+#E-commerce Website made with React / Node / MSSQL / FireBase

 This project is only for trainning purpose, I've been working on it for quite a while and I still have waaaaaay too many things to improve.